pasqualerossi/42-School-Exam-Rank-03/union/README.md

 Write a program that takes two strings and displays, without doubles, the characters that appear in either one of the strings.

+The display will be in the order characters appear in the command line, followed by a \n (new line).

 # Example

-1st String - zpadinton
+1st String - "ppaassqquuaallee"

-2nd String - "paqefwtdjetyiytjneytjoeyjnejeyj"
+2nd String - "pasquale"

-Output - zpadintoqefwjy
+Output - pasquale